potetm/fusebox/README.md

 ```

 ## Rationale
-Fault tolerance libraries—both in Java and in Clojure—are heavyweight, have dozens
+Fault tolerance libraries—both in Java and in Clojure—are heavyweight, have
-of options, are callback-driven, and have extremely complicated execution models.
+dozens of options, are callback-driven, and have extremely complicated
+execution models.
+Javascript appears to have one popular option, but it too is
+option heavy, and it's missing many of the features one would expect of a
+fully-fledged fault tolerance library.

 Clojure is a simple language.
 We deserve a simple resilience library.